nextuav/nextuav-docs/docs/launchpad/getting-started/permissions.md

 - `Precise` - Ideal conditions can pinpoint you down to a meter.
 - `Approximate` - Your location can be within 100 meters.

-The user has three options to select from:
+Then user has three options to select from for permission usage:

 - `While using the app`
 - `Only this time`